 - Avoid close contact with anyone who has fever and cough.

 - If you have fever, cough and difficulty breathing seek medical care early and share previous travel history with your health care provider.

 - When visiting live markets in areas currently experiencing cases of novel coronavirus, avoid direct unprotected contact with live animals and surfaces in contact with animals.

 - The consumption of raw or undercooked animal products should be avoided.
 Raw meat, milk or animal organs should be handled with care, to avoid cross-contamination with uncooked foods, as per good food safety practices.

-No disinfectant efficacy test is currently available for coronavirus, and therefore no SCJ Professional products have been tested against this strain.
+No disinfectant efficacy test is currently available for SARS-CoV-2, therefore no SCJ Professional products have been tested against this strain of coronavirus.

-We recommend however that all hand soaps and hand rubs should be used as part of a hand hygiene protocol to help stop the transmission of viruses within a comprehensive, multifaceted infection prevention programme.
+All hand soaps and hand rubs should be used as part of a hand hygiene protocol to help stop the transmission of viruses within a comprehensive, multifaceted infection prevention program.

-Learn more about the coronavirus outbreak at the WHO website: https://www.who.int/emergencies/diseases/novel-coronavirus-2019
+You can learn more about the COVID-19 outbreak at the WHO website https://www.who.int/emergencies/diseases/novel-coronavirus-2019